aws/amazon-freertos/doc/guidance.md

 	- on mac, run "brew install graphviz"
 - goto the root directory of "amazon-freertos" (this will be referenced as $ROOT_AFR_DIR)
 	- cd $ROOT_AFR_DIR
+- create a "tag" folder in "ROOT/doc
+- run Doxygen command a first time to generate the tags.
-- run Doxygen command to generate the documents
+- run Doxygen command a second time to generate the documents.
 	- doxygen doc/config/main
 	- doxygen doc/config/secure_sockets

 - the entry doc is $ROOT_AFR_DIR/doc/output/main/html, open it with browser and verify it looks good

 # Add documents for a new library